wizo06/japanese/docs/grammar/fundamentals/a-and-b.md

 だ-engine | Noun or Adjective (na-adjective)
 い-engine | Adjective (i-adjective)

-Notice these two points from the table:
+Notice that:

 - Adjectives in Japanese are divided into two groups: *na-adjective* and *i-adjective*.
 - na-adjectives and nouns use the same engine.

 We will learn the reason behind this when we learn about the だ-engine.

-!!! note "Author's note"
+!!! info "Author's note"
     According to how grammar is taught in Japan, dividing the engine into these three types isn't exactly correct.
 But, for the sake of simplicity and to make things easier to understand for us, we will stick to this model.

 ### う-engine